jsiegenthaler/homebridge-eosstb/README.md

     ]
 ```

-### Platform Configuration Items
+### Platform Config Items
-Unless otherwise stated, all configuration items are case sensitive.
+Unless otherwise stated, all config items are case sensitive.

 #### Mandatory
-Mandatory configuration items must always exist.
+Mandatory config items must always exist.
 These are used to establish the session to the EOS platform.
+If any mandatory config items are missing, a warning is shown and iniitalization is aborted.

 * **platform**: the name of the platform.
 Mandatory, must be eosstb.